 †Highly absorbable calcium; reduces the risk of osteoporosis, supports cardiovascular and colon health

 *Multiple randomized, double-blind, placebo controlled studies have reported statistically significant positive results using calcium supplementation to help reduce the risk of osteoporosis for both women and men.
 Calcium has also demonstrated the ability to provide a supportive effect on cardiovascular health by promoting healthy receptor function and healthy lipid metabolism.
-Additionally, calcium has been associated with supporting distal colon health.

 Calcium in the aspartate, citrate and citrate/malate forms are highly bioavailable calcium chelates, providing support for bone, cardiovascular and colon health.

 †Risk factors for osteoporosis include sex, race, age and inadequate calcium intake.
 Populations at highest risk for osteoporosis include Caucasian, Asian, postmenopausal women, and elderly women and men.
 Adequate calcium intake throughout life is linked to a reduced risk of osteoporosis, as calcium helps to optimize peak bone mass during adolescence and early adulthood in conjunction with exercise and healthy diet.
 Calcium intake greater than 2,000 mg per day has no further known benefit to bone health.